How Long After a Car Accident Can Symptoms Appear?

 Car accidents are fairly common.
 You or someone you know has probably been involved in at least one minor car accident.
 However, car accidents can be incredibly dangerous, and drivers and passengers can be seriously injured.
 Many injuries are visible immediately after an accident.
 Lacerations, broken bones, and other physical wounds appear almost right away.
 However, not all injuries are externally visible.
 Some injuries may go unnoticed or may not present symptoms until some time after the accident.

 If you were in a car accident in the past and have recently noticed injuries you think may have been caused by that accident, our team can help you.
 Our Boston car accident attorneys can help you sue the responsible drivers and get compensation for your injuries.
-Schedule a free legal consultation with the staff at the Law Office of John J. Sheehan.
+Schedule a free legal consultation with our Cambridge traumatic brain injury lawyer.
 Call (617) 925-6407 to get help right away.

 How Long it Takes for Some Injuries to Appear After a Car Accident